 And we make professional goals.

-We’ve compiled a list of 6 important internal communication best practices or new year resolutions you should adopt in 2019 to make you shine as an internal comms pro!
+We’ve compiled a list of 6 important internal communication best practices or new year resolutions you should adopt in 2020 to make you shine as an internal communicator!
 Let’s go over them, shall we?

 1) Conduct an Internal Comms Audit

 We’ve previously talked about the importance of conducting an internal comms audit to set you up for future success.

 There are tons of reasons why an internal communication audit may be beneficial for you.
 If you’re an organization that’s looking to figure out how to make sense of your internal comms data and need a baseline to measure certain things against, an audit may be the way to go.

 Or perhaps you’re looking to create an internal communications plan and want to conduct an audit in the hopes that it’ll help you be more strategic with your decision-making skills in 2020.

 Whatever your reasons are for conducting an internal communications audit, it’s an excellent idea to do so now at the beginning of the year so you can gauge what worked previously and what didn’t and set some concrete goals to help you succeed this year!

 This is definitely one of the top internal communication best practices you should aim to adopt in 2020.

 Learn how to start gathering employee feedback for my communications audit with ContactMonkey